Chambers Gorge - Free Camping in the Flinders Ranges

 Where to Camp?

-There are a number of camping area’s scattered along the track, and the main area is as you turn left off the river bed.
+There are a number of camping areas scattered along the track, and the main area greets you s as you turn left off the river bed.
 We ended up turning right and found a nice little spot in there too.

 Our Campsite at Chambers Gorge.
 The “pink sock” has been a very useful storage option.